 Let’s start our Sunday night dinner with a “zero carb” beef cut.
 Let’s make it simple and let’s make it delicious.
-An added bonus of our choice is that it is marbled with fat that will make our dinner even more tasty.
+An added bonus of our choice is that it is marbled with fat that will make our dinner taste even better.
 Best deal yet – it is an inexpensive cut of meat.
 What more could you ask for – delicious and easy on the food budget!
-Joanie decided on a simple “chuck roast” with a homemade Southwestern dry rub and slow roasted to perfection.
+Joanie decided on a simple “chuck roast” with a homemade Southwestern Beef Roast Dry Rub and slow roasted to perfection.

 Chuck Roast or Braising Steak